Frontier West Virginia: Name changes

 In 1994, Bell Atlantic standardized all of its Bell Operating Company names, resulting in C&P Telephone of West Virginia being renamed Bell Atlantic – West Virginia, Inc. In 2000, upon its purchase of GTE, Bell Atlantic became Verizon Communications, resulting in the new name Verizon West Virginia, Inc.

 Sale to Frontier

 On July 1, 2010, Verizon transferred some local operations to a new subsidiary, New Communications ILEC Holdings, which was sold to Frontier Communications.
-Included in the sale was Verizon West Virginia, which became Frontier West Virginia, Inc. The company operates separately from Citizens Telecommunications Company of West Virginia, the existing Frontier provider in the state.

-Even though Frontier Communications is not a Baby Bell, the FCC determined that Frontier West Virginia is still responsible to uphold obligations expected of Bell Operating Companies outlined in the Telecommunications Act of 1996.
+Included in the sale was Verizon West Virginia, which became Frontier West Virginia, Inc. Even though Frontier was not started as a Baby Bell, the FCC determined that Frontier West Virginia is still responsible to uphold obligations expected of Bell Operating Companies outlined in the Telecommunications Act of 1996.
+The company operates separately from Citizens Telecommunications Company of West Virginia, Frontier's other provider in the state, which it already owned prior to the purchase from Verizon.

-Unique

-Frontier West Virginia was the first Bell Operating Company to have been completely divested by a Baby Bell and sold to a non-Baby Bell.
-Some historically Bell local access lines have been sold to non-Baby Bells over the years by BellSouth, US West, and Verizon; however, the Bell Operating Companies from which those exchanges were split have been retained by the Baby Bells.

-AT&T announced on December 17, 2013 that it plans to sell Southern New England Telephone to Frontier Communications.
-Although SNET is not legally defined as a Bell Operating Company since it was not majority-owned by the original AT&T, it is an original member of the Bell System and now shares a common affiliation with Frontier West Virginia (via ownership by Frontier) for the first time since 1983.
+Sale back to Verizon

+On September 5, 2024, Verizon announced that it will buy Frontier Communications for $20 billion.
+This acquisition was completed on January 20, 2026.
+As a result, Verizon took control of Frontier's operations, including regaining Frontier West Virginia.